eagleteleservices/.github/profile/README.md

 - Open a PR for feature work, bug fixes, and configuration changes that affect more than one person.
 - Include a short description of the change, testing performed, and any rollout/rollback considerations in the PR body.

 ---

+## Branching Strategy — GitFlow with Environments

+We follow a simplified [GitFlow](https://nvie.com/posts/a-successful-git-branching-model/) branching strategy aligned with our environments:

+- `dev` → Active development (feature branches merge here)
+- `test` → QA/Staging (validated before production)
+- `prod` → Production-ready code (stable, release-approved)

+**Feature branches** should be named by type and topic:

+feat/locator-ui
+fix/api-timeout

+Merge flow:
+- PR from feature branch → `dev`
+- Promotion via PR from `dev` → `test`, and from `test` → `prod`
+- Each merge should include clear changelogs and testing status

+This helps us maintain stability across environments and simplify rollbacks if needed.

+---